 And occasionally, it takes multi-layer neural networks and months of unattended algorithm training to reduce data center cooling costs by 20%.

-Artificial intelligence is not some kind of silver-bullet solution that will magically boost your employees’ productivity and improve your bottom line.
-Yet, it has solid potential to transform your business.
+Artificial intelligence is not some kind of silver-bullet solution that will magically boost your employees’ productivity and improve your bottom line — not even if your company taps into generative AI development services.
+Yet, the technology has solid potential to transform your organization.

 Step 1: Familiarize yourself with AI’s capabilities and limitations